 [Above: a pictorial metaphor for my gratitude and respect for those festival production crews who treat artists and their crew with courtesy and respect]

-East India Youth is playing a few festivals this summer and it’s my job ‘advance’ them; collect all the information we’ll need from the festival in order to ensure a smooth day for artist and production staff.
-Bands tend to not get soundchecks at festivals (unless they’re headlining, in which case they’ll maybe have the opportunity to do it in the morning before the public arrives).
-Everyone else gets a linecheck, which is just a process of making sure everything that’s plugged in works and is making the sound it’s supposed to make.
-This is why a band sometimes sounds bad for the first couple of songs: it’s the first time their sound engineer has heard them play on this stage, so he or she’s got to start from scratch, and battle through it until, during song three, hopefully, they don’t sound like they’re playing through a barrel of treacle.
+East India Youth is playing a few festivals this summer and it’s my job to ‘advance’ them; collect all the information we’ll need from the festival in order to ensure a smooth day for artist and production staff.
+Bands tend to not get soundchecks at festivals, unless they’re headlining, in which case they’ll maybe have the opportunity to do it in the morning before the public arrives.
+Everyone else gets a line-check, which is just a process of making sure everything that’s plugged in works and is making the sound it’s supposed to make.
+This is why a band sometimes sounds bad for the first couple of songs: it’s the first time their sound engineer has heard them play on this stage, so they have to start from scratch, and battle through it until, during song three, hopefully, the band don’t sound like they’re playing through a barrel of treacle.

 UK & Ireland